What is Delta 8 THC?

 The Endocannabinoid System (ECS) Affects Delta 8 And Delta 10

-The endocannabinoid system (ECS) is a biological system that regulates and controls critical bodily functions such as learning and memory, emotional processing, sleep, temperature control, pain control, inflammatory and immune responses, and eating.
-The ECS is essentially a place where cannabinoids like Delta-8 and Delta-10 are processed by potentially binding to cannabinoid receptors.
+The endocannabinoid system (ECS) is a biological system that regulates and controls critical bodily functions such as learning and memory, emotional processing, sleep, etc. The ECS is essentially a place where cannabinoids like Delta-8 and Delta-10 are processed by potentially binding to cannabinoid receptors.
 Both Delta-8 and Delta-10 bind to CB1 receptors which help support the majority of the bodily functions mentioned above.
-However, only Delta-8 was proven to bind to CB2 receptors in a past study that revealed Delta-8 THC to contain anti-inflammatory properties.
-Research continues on Delta-10s ability to support inflammation reduction and immune support.
 Overall, both compounds agree with CB1 receptors, which helps keep psychotropic effects at bay.

 Delta 8 THC With CBD Oil Can Help You Relax

 Cannabidiol is a chemical found in the cannabis Sativa plant that’s been getting a lot of notice over the years.
 CBD oil is an extract of the cannabis plant that has great medicinal potential.
 One popular way to consume CBD is with CBD oil.
 This is available in a variety of different products, including CBD capsules, CBD gummies, under-the-tongue CBD sprays, and tinctures.
 Tinctures are small glass bottles filled with CBD oil that is consumed orally.
 Delta 8 tinctures with CBD oil are popular because they’re effective and easy to use.